Pointwise Mutual Information: Measuring Word Associations in NLP

 From Probabilities to Counts

-The probability estimates follow naturally:
+The probability estimates follow naturally from frequency ratios:

 P(w,c)=#(w,c)NP(w, c) = \frac{\#(w, c)}{N}